 Verdun is no longer near the border and the latter is now protected by the Maginot line.
 During World War II, the city was evacuated in June 1940 and all bridges were destroyed.
 The Germans invade the city on June 15, 1940.
 It then finds itself in a restricted area and is the seat of the Kreiskommandantur and the Gestapo.
 There is also a POW camp here: Frontstalag 240.
 The resistance is active, but its members are aware of the executions and deportations.

-Liberation.
+Liberation of France.
 The Germans leave Verdun on 31 August 1944, pursued by the US 3rd Army.

-post-war period.
-“Cold War”.
+Post-war period, “Cold War”.
 The city became one of the headquarters of the US and NATO forces and remained so until 1966.

 After the war, Verdun experienced a demographic surge that led to the expansion of the city, especially to the east, to alleviate the housing crisis.
 Until 1967, there were 2,000 American soldiers working at the Advance Service logistics base.
 The city remains a place of pilgrimage, despite the constant decrease in the number of veterans.
 In the 1980s, the city did not escape economic difficulties in the industrial sector.
 Tourism appears to be a promising activity given the rich heritage and history of the episcopal city.